How to Shop Around for a Mortgage: A Step-By-Step Guide

 Pick the best one for your unique situation

-After you have all of your quotes in hand, look them over.
+After you have all of your quotes in hand, look them over and closely consider your loan options.
 For best results, make sure that you’ve given each lender the same information so that you can make an apples-to-apples comparison.
-While you’re reading the quotes, be sure to look at the interest rate, as well as any fees that you will be charged.
+While you’re reading the mortgage quotes, be sure to look at the interest rate, as well as any fees that you will be charged.

 The bottom line on shopping around for a mortgage